Toyota 3S-GTE Engine Specs, Performance, Upgrades, Reliability

 • Fuel system upgrades

-Again, the starting point will be the mods from stage 1.
 At this point you’ll need a turbo upgrade unless you have the CT20B turbo in the 4th gen engine.
-Next you should address 3S-GTE cooling with an intercooler upgrade.
+Next you should address cooling with an intercooler upgrade.

 Now we’re starting to get into much more expensive upgrades.
 300+whp on a Toyota MR2 or Celica is no joke, though.
 If you’re willing to spend the money these are awesome setups.
-Below is a list of mods to achieve 300whp or more on the 3S-GTE 2.0L engine:
+Here is what you’ll need:

 • All stage 1 & 2 mods